ArchiveTeam/wpull/doc/api/builder.rst

 ..
 This document was automatically generated.
    DO NOT EDIT!

-:mod:`network` Module
+:mod:`builder` Module
 =====================

-.. automodule:: wpull.network
+.. automodule:: wpull.builder
     :members:
     :show-inheritance:
     :private-members: